ShopBuilder/sb_jssdk_doc/docs/sdk/dom-generation.md

   id: '',
   multiple: 1, // multiple select (don't use if not multiple)
   options: [{value: '', selected: 1, label: '', class:''}, ..],
+  default_value: "default_value", // this can be used only in single select (not "multiple") this will overide any use of "selected" option
   select2: {
     dropdownCssClass: 'dropdownClass', // adds a class for the select dropdown
     addAsterisk: defaultValueOfSelectField, // adds a '*' for the default value text